PiotrPiwowarski/fast-typing-backend/README.md

 # Fast Typing App - Backend
 This app helps user to improve his typing skills.
-User selects length of text and try rewrite it without making mistakes and as fast as possible.
+User selects length of the text and try to rewrite it without making mistakes and as fast as possible.
 After rewriting the text, user can check statistics.

 ## Introduction